What Is Velma? Cognitive Support for Early Memory Loss

 • No human oversight or care plan adjustments

-• No family visibility into mood or routine slips
+• No family visibility into routine slips or isolation

-Best for: Someone with mild changes who enjoys solo digital exercises and does not need daily human-backed support.
+Best for: Someone with mild changes who enjoys solo digital exercises and does not need daily supervised support.
+The National Institute on Aging notes that staying mentally and socially active matters for brain health, but apps alone rarely replace structured caregiving when daily routines start to break down.

 • No apps required for the older adult